-Born and raised in a small town in Australia, Jasmine grew up watching the great classic movies with her dad before escaping to the "big city" of Brisbane where she began her career in casting.
+From small town Australia, Jasmine grew up watching the great classic movies with her dad before escaping to the "big city" of Brisbane where she began her career in casting.
 She immigrated to the US in 2014 to continue her work in the field.

 A first generation Peruvian-American born and raised in the San Gabriel Valley, Christian grew up watching sitcoms, stand-up comedy, and anime fansubs, reading comic books, and playing Magic: The Gathering.

-He then travelled far beyond the borders of Los Angeles County to Claremont, California and attended Pomona College, majoring in American Studies with a focus on History and Media Studies.
+He then travelled far beyond the borders of Los Angeles County to attend Pomona College in Claremont, California, majoring in American Studies with a focus on History and Media Studies.
 Before joining Fabel, Christian began his career at Circle of Confusion and later worked at Midnight Radio.
-As Coordinator at Fabel, his interests include comedy, genre, and adapting IP.
+As Director of Development at Fabel, he just wants to make great TV.

-Originally from Connecticut, Julia made the move out to the West Coast when she began attending UCLA in 2016.
-She graduated in 2020 with a BA in in Communication Studies and a double-minor in Film/TV and Spanish.
-Starting her freshman year, she held internships in various areas of the industry, including marketing, representation and development.
+Originally from the Bay Area, Yazmine made the 6 hour drive out to Los Angeles when she began attending LMU in 2018.
+She graduated in 2022 with a BA in Communication Studies and a double-minor in Public Relations and Theatre Arts.
+Starting her senior year, she held internships at various production companies, including Fabel, kickstarting her journey in development and production.